PlayEveryWare/eos_plugin_for_unity/README.md

 This repository contains the source code for development and serves as a destination for support for the [PlayEveryWare EOS Plugin for Unity (UPM Package)](https://github.com/PlayEveryWare/eos_plugin_for_unity_upm).

 Out of the box, this project demonstrates (through a collection of sample scenes) each feature of the Epic Online Services SDK[^1].
-The sample scenes (coupled with accompanying documentation) can be used to get an idea of how you can implement all the online features you want in your game for free!
+The sample scenes (coupled with accompanying documentation) can be used to get an idea of how you can implement all the online features you want in your game!

 See [this](/docs/plugin_advantages.md) for a more complete overview of the advantages of using EOS with Unity.